 Permit Types and Permitting Requirements

 Construction permits administered by Shawnee County fall into four (4) basic categories: building permits, demolition permits, fence permits, and, sign permits.
-Each permit type is rather self-explanatory based on its name except for building permits which span four (4) different permit types: agricultural, residential, commercial and accessory permits.
+Each permit type is rather self-explanatory based on its name except for building permits which span three (3) different permit types: residential, commercial and accessory permits.
 Explanations of the permit types and their associated requirements follow:

 - Demolition Permit – No building or structure (excluding signs and fences) shall be demolished or removed from the property without first applying for and obtaining a demolition permit.
 A demolition permit shall be processed in like manner as a building permit application except that a site plan will not be required provided the applicant can adequately document and identify which, among many structures, is proposed to be demolished or removed.
 If a building or structure is to be relocated to a new site, the applicant will also be required to obtain a building permit for the new location in addition to obtaining a Moving Permit issued by the Shawnee County Public Works Department.